 We hope you will be able to come and enjoy a wealth of beautiful music.

-Our early bird prices will run until the end of December.
 Why not bring a friend or if you have an existing group, come together and work through some of your repertoire with expert coaching on hand.

 We look forward to working with you.